LouisFaure/scFates/README.md

 Installation
 ============

-scFates 0.2.1 is now available on pypi, you can install it using:
+scFates is available on pypi, you can install it using:

     pip install -U scFates